 Stomach (gastric) cancer – those that begin in the stomach or the junctions of these two organs – is the second leading cause of cancer death in men and fourth among women worldwide.
 Each year nearly 950,000 people worldwide are diagnosed with stomach cancer, and approximately 700,000 die of the disease.
 Approximately 28,000 Americans will be diagnosed with stomach cancer each year and over 11,000 will die within a year.
 While the incidence of stomach cancer has been dropping steadily in this country since World War II, it remains a major global health problem and is estimated to be the fourth most common cancer worldwide and the second leading cause of cancer deaths.
 Japan, China, Korea, Taiwan, Costa Rica, Peru, Brazil, Chile, and the former Soviet Union all have a very high incidence of gastric cancer.
 This high incidence is believed to be related to eating a diet consisting of heavily smoked, salted, and pickled foods.

-Stomach Cancer Brochure
+2021 Stomach Cancer Guidelines

 Help us educate & inform.